devcodes2025s/IIT_MADRAS/README.md

 <p>From today , I decided to update this READme file daily , date by date to update all my learnings of the mentioned day.
 <b>This also brings me an idea of making a personal READme file on which i can daily update daily LIFE MOMENTS i.e all the
-happy and laugh moments.</b> This also brings a great idea of working on webpage with all the daily memories and images , which i will keep on modifying as soon as i learn more n more exciting features .
-Thanku to anybody who reads this and if it's me thanks to me . hehehe ....Keep on smiling buddy ....Go Look in the sky and LAUGH,LAUGH,LAUGH,hehehehehe .   </p>
+happy and laugh moments.</b> This also brings a great idea of working on webpage with all the daily memories and images , which i will keep on modifying as soon as i learn more n more exciting features .<b> Thanku to anybody who reads this and if it's me thanks to me . hehehe ....Keep on smiling buddy ....Go Look in the sky and LAUGH,LAUGH,LAUGH,hehehehehe .</b></p>